| KeePass & YubiKey

 General Information

-A YubiKey is a USB key.
+A YubiKey is a USB stick.
 It's smaller than typical USB sticks and has

 a button.
-After inserting it into a USB slot of your computer and
+When inserted into a USB slot of your computer,

-pressing the button, YubiKey will enter a static password or a one-time
+pressing the button causes the YubiKey to enter a password for you.

 YubiKeys can be obtained from the